gionny96/tech-interview-handbook/apps/website/contents/algorithms/linked-list.md

 ### Using space

 Many linked list problems can be easily solved by creating a new linked list and adding nodes to the new linked list with the final result.
 However, this takes up extra space and makes the question much less challenging.
-The interviewer will usually request that you modify the linked list in-place and the solve the problem without additional storage.
+The interviewer will usually request that you modify the linked list in-place and to solve the problem without additional storage.
 You can borrow ideas from the [Reverse a Linked List](https://leetcode.com/problems/reverse-linked-list/) problem.

 ### Elegant modification operations